-Actually, both expressions are considered correct, but “on the one hand … on the other hand …” is preferred by many dictionaries while “on one hand … on the other hand” is listed as an alternative form.
+Actually, both “on the one hand” and “on one hand” are considered correct, but “on the one hand … on the other hand …” is preferred by many dictionaries while “on one hand … on the other hand” is listed as an alternative form:

 I’ve read an explanation that the first “the” originates really in gesticulation using one hand while saying the phrase (i.e. you would be looking at your hand and saying “on the one hand …”).
 Whether this is really true, we may never know.